How to Plan Your Diet for Weight Loss

 Planning your own diet is always going to be better than trying to fit someone else’s plan to your tastes and into your lifestyle.
 Especially when it comes to losing weight over a period of weeks or months, and then keeping it off.

-So here’s our guide for putting together a healthy, balanced diet plan that works for you.
+So here’s our guide for putting together a healthy, weight loss diet plan that works for you.

 Start with Something to Scribble On